Cheryl Gallant: Controversies

-Of around 60 major candidates in 15 Eastern Ontario and Western Quebec ridings, Gallant was the only one who didn't attending a meeting with the Ottawa Citizen editorial board.
+Of around 60 major candidates in 15 Eastern Ontario and Western Quebec ridings, Gallant was the only one who didn't attend a meeting with the Ottawa Citizen editorial board.
 "Ms. Gallant's decision to duck every difficult question from the media is nothing short of childish", commented Citizen columnist Kelly Egan.
 Gallant has stated that she was focused on campaigning locally in order to keep in touch with the concerns of local constituents.

 In February 2011, during Defence Committee hearings in St. John's before an audience which included the family and co-workers of mariners lost at sea in recent accidents on the Atlantic, Gallant remarked, "In Ontario we have inland seas, the Great Lakes, and it would never occur to any of us, even up in the Ottawa River, to count on the Coast Guard to come and help us."
 Gallant said federal search and ocean rescue should be coordinated with privately operated resources and local governments.
 Gallant's comparison of recreational boaters in sheltered inland waters to mariners on the Atlantic hundreds of miles from land drew outrage from many who had lost family at sea.
 She initially refused to apologize saying her remarks were misinterpreted, but on February 10, Gallant said she was sorry and did not mean to minimize ocean dangers.

 On March 28, 2011, after stating in a press release that she hoped for a clean election campaign, Gallant compared Liberal leader Michael Ignatieff to Libyan dictator Moammar Gadhafi.
 Gallant wrote on her Twitter page: "No carbon tax please, Igaffi!"
 Her initial tweet was deleted, but not before it was screen-captured and distributed to the national press.
 She tweeted an apology to Ignatieff for her remarks on April 1.

 In March 2016, Gallant caused further outrage and controversy by using the death of Corporal Nathan Cirillo as a means to generate money for her campaign through an Easter ham lottery.
-Cirillo was killed while standing guard at the National War Memorial on Oct.
-22, 2014.
+Cirillo was killed while standing guard at the National War Memorial on October 22, 2014.

 In May 2016, Gallant accused the Rideau Institute of having ties to North Korea, Iran, and Russia on account of the Institute having those countries as options on their donation page when stating their nation of origin.

 In June 2017, Gallant was the only Member of Parliament to vote against a government motion re-affirming support for the Paris Agreement.

-In February 2021, Gallant was recorded on a Zoom meeting with a university student group, accusing Liberals of wanting to “normalize sexual activity with children”.
+In February 2021, Gallant was recorded on a Zoom meeting with a university student group, accusing Liberals of wanting to "normalize sexual activity with children".

-During the so-called "Freedom Convoy", Gallant commented on her Facebook page to "Watch for Trudeau's gang to pull off false flag operations."
+During the Freedom Convoy protests, Gallant commented on her Facebook page to "Watch for Trudeau's gang to pull off false flag operations."
 She advertised a Pembroke protest on her Facebook page, and has encouraged protests nationwide.